con/catenate/conboarding.md

 # Con/boarding

-This pages is intended for new employees of the Center for Open Neuroscience, so please note that the public does not have access to some of these links.
+This pages is intended for new employees of the Center for Open Neuroscience.
+Please note that some of the following links and resources are not publicly accessible.

 ## Accounts

 ### Github

-Ask Yarik to add you to the [CON Org](https://github.com/con)
+Ask Yarik to add you to the [CON Org](https://github.com/con).

 ### Chat clients

-No CON centralized IM ATM, only per project and for different communities.
+CON does not currently have a centralized IM infrastructure, there are however a number of per-project channels.

-0. CON-internal: by invitation (ask someone for a URL) after you get on matrix.io.
+0. CON-internal: by invitation (ask a colleague for the URL) after registering on matrix.io.
 1. DANDI slack workspace: registration comes with registering a user on https://dandiarchive.org.
 Then user needs to be invited to "internal" room.
 2. ReproNIM slack workspace (ask Yarik)
 3. DataLad matrix.io: [public room](https://matrix.to/#/#datalad:matrix.org), [internal](not-sure-if-not-private)